 - embedding blended learning, based on what has worked well this year and further developing new pedagogical practices using blended learning

-- the ability to move to ‘online only’ at any point during the academic year, if required – for example, if there is a further Government lockdown
+- the ability to move to ‘online only’ at any point during the academic year, if required

 - in cases where a course is approved for on-campus study only, communication will need to be clear to applicants and returning students that remote study is not an option